dannybouwers/trala/README.md

     ```

 3. Mount this file into the container at `/config/icon_overrides.yml` using a volume, as shown in the `docker-compose.yml` example.

 ---

+## 🚫 Service Exclusion (Advanced)

+You can hide specific services from appearing in the dashboard by specifying their router names in a `services.yml` configuration file.
+This is useful for hiding administrative interfaces or services you don't want to be easily accessible through the dashboard.

+### How It Works

+The application uses the **router name** from your Traefik configuration (the part before the `@`) to identify services.
+By adding router names to the exclusion list, those services will not be processed or displayed in the dashboard.

+### Creating the `services.yml`

+1. Create a file named `services.yml` on your Docker host.
+2. Use the following YAML format:

+    ```yaml
+    # services.yml
+    # Format: List router names to exclude from the dashboard
+    service:
+      exclude:
+        # Example 1: Exclude the Traefik API router
+        - traefik-api

+        # Example 2: Exclude a private admin interface
+        - private-admin-panel
+    ```

+3. Mount this file into the container at `/config/services.yml` using a volume, as shown in the `docker-compose.yml` example.

+---